rishujam/Android-Interview-Questions/README.md

 Q. You have an API which has some common keys for each endpoint in its response model.
 How will you design your data classes in that case?Explain different ways it can be done

+Q. Do the field variables of ViewHolder class gets initiallized everytime onBind is called?

+Q. ``` class Dum {

+    private val x = 1
+    init {
+        val y = 2
+    }
+    private val z = 2

+}``` What will be the secquence in which x, y, z will be initiallized when the object of Dum class is created?